nirbo/mnist/README.md

 Follow the instructions below to run the model on ClusterOne using the just command line interface.
-For an in-depth tutorial based on this repository, check out the [ClusterOne documentation](https://docs.clusterone.com/v1.0/docs/mnist-with-clusterone).
+This project is part of ClusterOne's [Getting Started guide](https://docs.clusterone.com/docs/get-started).
+There is also an [in-depth tutorial](https://docs.clusterone.com/v1.0/docs/mnist-with-clusterone) based on this repository.

 ## Table of Contents